 Rev. James P. McCloskey, C.S.Sp., Ph.D.

-In addition to earning a bachelor's degree in philosophy from the McAnulty College and Graduate School of Liberal Arts in 1974, McCloskey earned an M.Div. in mission specialization from the Catholic Theological Union; a Th.M. in theology from the Weston School of Theology; an M.Ed. in educational administration from Boston College; and a Ph.D. in education from Fordham University.
+McCloskey has a bachelor's degree in philosophy from the McAnulty College and Graduate School of Liberal Arts and was inducted into the Century Club of Distinguished Duquesne University Alumni in 2013.
+In addition, he earned an M.Div. in mission specialization from the Catholic Theological Union; a Th.M. in theology from the Weston School of Theology; an M.Ed. in educational administration from Boston College; and a Ph.D. in education from Fordham University.